 - Validate the network topology again for your work area.
 Note that dirty areas may be introduced into your version (from the Default version) as a result of edits from the reconcile process.

 - Run an appropriate QA/QC process to verify that conflicts have been resolved properly and the network operates as expected.
-At this point, you may discover that your QA/QC process requires some or all of the dirty areas (beyond your work area) need to be validated.
+At this point, you may discover that your QA/QC process requires that some or all of the dirty areas (beyond your work area) need to be validated.
 For example, after you reconcile, the changes that come in from the Default version are upstream from your location on the same subnetwork and have not been validated.
 Your QA trace may involve an upstream trace to confirm connectivity.
 Although you can trace a subnetwork that has dirty areas, you can only fully trust the results when none exist.

 - Reconcile and post your version to apply your work to the Default version.
 Note that dirty areas are created for edits in your work area in the Default version.
 The posting process will fail if conflicts are discovered.
-At this point you must reconcile again to access the conflicts through the Conflict Manager dialog box.
+At this point, you must reconcile again to access the conflicts through the Conflict Manager dialog box.
 The posting processes can still take place while dirty areas are present.